 What comprises a location release form?

-There are five main points every location release form must have:
+What constitutes a location release form?
+There are five main points every location release form must have.

 - The time of the shoot